spinnaker/spinnaker.github.io/setup/install/providers/ecs.md

 ### Spinnaker Clouddriver role

-The role that Clouddriver assumes for your ECS account needs to have the following trust relationships for your Spinnaker IAM assumed role:
+The role that Clouddriver assumes for your ECS account needs to have the trust relationship below for your Spinnaker IAM assumed role.
+For information on how to set up the role Clouddriver assumes, see the [AWS documentation](/setup/install/providers/aws/#adding-an-account)  For information on how to modify IAM roles in the AWS console, see the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html)

 ```yaml
 {
   "Version": "2012-10-17",